slonigiraf/whitepaper/slonigiraf/ENG.md

 The idea of paying students for their education may raise ethical concerns, as the traditional view is that education is valuable in and of itself.
 However, it is essential to acknowledge that all nations invest in education because it ultimately leads to greater economic growth in the long term.
 Therefore, students who are actively engaged in their studies are contributing to this process and should be compensated for their efforts.

-### Comparing the speed of skill acquisition in the Slonigiraf model to the traditional model
+### Comparing the speed of skill acquisition of the Slonigiraf model to the traditional model

 In the traditional model, a teacher teaches a group of students all at once, typically spending 22 minutes of their time to teach a skill to the group.
 The outcome of this method is that only one out of four students will have learned the skill.
 For example, if a teacher is working with a group of 32 students, this approach will result in 8 students having learned the skill.